15 Tipps on how to stand up for your conviction: Be brave, speak up!How about your courage to speak up?

-2. Know your content, your position
+8. Know your content, your position

+Anyone who has dealt extensively with a topic feels safer.
+How familiar are you with the topic?
 If you have dealt extensively with a topic, it feels safer to talk about it.
 Be prepared by doing your research and having visual aids to support your message.

 Conviction is a feeling of certainty in your beliefs.
 Knowing that you’re on the right side of an issue makes it easier to stand up in the face of opposition.
 Challenges will come, but you can withstand them with a firm belief.
 Walk your talk.

 When people challenge your belief, they are testing it.
 If you back down, then they will see it as a weakness in your position.
-Therefore be armed with the facts and data points needed to convey your message if challenged.
-Review your message in advance, to determine whether there is conflicting data, and try to anticipate where there could be a difference of opinion. test your arguments before you leave home.
+Therefore, be armed with the facts and data points needed to convey your message if challenged.
+Review your message in advance, to determine whether there is conflicting data, and try to anticipate where there could be a difference of opinion.
+Test your arguments before you leave home.
 It is useful to have a list of opposition arguments and counter-arguments.